 .avif)

-For more data-driven consumer research, visit our library.
+For more data-driven dining insights, visit our blog at placer.ai.

 This blog includes data from Placer.ai Data Version 2.0, which implements improvements to our extrapolation capabilities, adds short visit monitoring, and enhances visit detection.